 This overview explains the essentials about virtualisation, NFV and SDN.
-Read more specialist research and articles on virtualisation and get in touch with our edge specialists on our virtualisation hub.
+Read more specialist research and articles on virtualisation and get in touch with our virtualisation specialists on our virtualisation hub.

 Network function virtualisation (NFV) is about taking the hardware-based network functions of the past and running them as software.
 Telecoms operators can replace expensive dedicated networking equipment with common off-the-shelf equipment which runs “virtual” network functions (VNFs).